lumada-design/hv-uikit-react/apps/docs/src/content/app-shell/api-reference.md

 - `variant`: The `variant` of the notification, following the [`HvBanner`](/components/banner) API.
 - `message`: The notification text to be displayed.
 - `actions`: Actions to display.
-- `actionsCallback`: The callback function ran when an action is triggered, receiving action as parameter.
+- `onAction`: The callback function ran when an action is triggered, receiving action as parameter.

 For event dispatching, utilize the `globalThis` variable and below is an example on how to trigger a "success" snackbar notification with the message "This is a snackbar":